mgelvoleo/cheatsheet/terraform/README.md

 ```

-# To display the instances
+# To display the instances configuration
 ```
 terraform show
 ```